 Location: 150 Flinders Ln, Melbourne, VIC 3000 Ph: (03) 9654 6699

 Situated in the heart of Melbourne’s CBD on the corner of Flinders Lane and Russell St, Lello Pasta Bar is a well-kept secret.
-If you enjoy Italian food hand-crafted from scratch, by well-trained chefs who take great pride in their artisanal craft, then you’ll love Lello’s Pasta Bar.
+If you enjoy Italian food hand-crafted from scratch, then you’ll love Lello’s Pasta Bar.
+If you appreciate great Italian dishes prepared by well-trained chefs who take great pride in their artisanal craft, this is the place for you.

-You may remember 150 Flinders Lane as the home of the famous Yak Italian Kitchen.
+You may remember 150 Flinders Lane as the home of the famous Yak Bar.
 Well, now it has been updated and is serving some of the best modern Italian cuisine in the city.

 Open from breakfast through to late night, serving pizza and handmade pasta prepared fresh each day.
 The secret ingredient?
 A special sprouted, germinated flour for a lower gluten content and authentic Italian flavour.